 Are there medical uses for sativa dominant strains?

 There are recreational marijuana users, but some are using cannabis for more practical reasons.
 Medical marijuana is a thing conceptually, by which we mean legally, but you can be using marijuana for medical reasons even if you aren’t using “medical marijuana.”
 Sativa dominant strains can benefit you medically.
-Sativas tend to be used for anxiety, stress, or depression when it comes to medical use.
+Sativas tend to be used for anxiety or stress when it comes to medical use.
 Pure sativas are best for daytime use, since they energize you and can make it harder to sleep or to be productive.
 The tinge of indica in a sativa dominant strain, though, can add to the relaxation effects of indicas.
 We still wouldn’t use a sativa dominant strain right before bedtime, personally, but it’s less concerning.
 The tinge of indica in a sativa dominant strain may be just right for you because it could balance out the high energy and headiness of a sativa.
 Think of the indica as capping off sativa characteristics.

 What are some sativa dominant strains?